kujenga/website/content/blog/go-mlp.md

 For updating the _bias_, we calculate the derivative of the loss with respect to the derivative of the inner \\(Z\\) value, which is directly influenced by the bias.
-In other words, how do we shift the values to decrease the loss?
+In other words, how do we by shifting the input values with the biases to decrease the loss?

 <!-- LaTeX rendered by MathJax -->
 <!-- ∂L/∂z = ∂L/∂a * ∂a/∂z -->